Modernising cross-border payments with domestic rails

 If you’ve misplaced your Payoneer card or worse, it’s been stolen, it’s only natural that you’ll want to cancel it right away.
 Otherwise, there’s the risk of fraud on your account, which could leave you out of pocket.

 If your card has been lost or stolen, it’s important to act fast.
-Payoneer advises that you should call them immediately on 1-(646)-386-2434³ so that they can block your card before any fraudulent transactions can take place.
+Payoneer advises that you should call them immediately on 1-(646)-386-2434 so that they can block your card before any fraudulent transactions can take place.⁴

 Payoneer doesn’t charge any fees to cancel cards.

 Once you’re done with Payoneer, you might be on the lookout for an alternative.
-If you're a business owner or freelancer with any kind of international dealings, the Wise card is the perfect choice.
+If you're a business owner or freelancer with any kind of international dealings, the Wise Business account and card is the perfect choice.

-The Wise multi-currency card can be used in 175 countries, and works almost anywhere that debit cards are accepted.
+The Wise Business card lets you pay in currencies in countries, and works almost anywhere that debit cards are accepted.
 Plus, it works with Apple Pay and Google Pay so contactless mobile payments are sorted.

 You can use your Wise international business card to pay suppliers, cover travel expenses, buy goods online from overseas and much more.
 If you need cash, it also works at ATMs all over the world.

 There are no subscription charges to worry about with the Wise card.
-Once you’ve opened your Wise account, there’s just a one-time card fee of £5 for personal users or £45 for businesses.
+Once you’ve opened your Wise Business account for a one-time fee of , you’ll pay just £3 to get your first Wise Business card.
 Then, you’re good to go.
-Find out more about Wise cards here.

 After reading this guide, you should have all the info you need to cancel your Payoneer card.